Latest information for museums during COVID-19

 Arts Council have released updated GIS guidance on ‘Closed Venues and Sites: advice on meeting security and environmental conditions’.
 Working in collaboration with the National Security Advisor.
 This updated guidance as of September 2020 is applicable to all museums.

-We are working closely with Collections Trust and our Collections Development Officer, Helena Jaeschke, joined them for their second panel discussion and Q&A on 12th May with the theme ‘Collections Care in Lockdown – 5 weeks on’.
+We work closely with Collections Trust and our Collections Development Officer, Helena Jaeschke, joined them for their second panel discussion and Q&A on 12th May with the theme ‘Collections Care in Lockdown – 5 weeks on’.
 Watch the video here.

 Previously, she was in the Collections Trust broadcasted panel conversation around collection security on 7th April.
 Watch the video here.